 MFJ hopes data on the Portal will:

 Our data sharing agreements prohibit the release of raw data and the identifying information they contain.
-But you can download and print out the results of any county data explorations you pursue on our platform.
+But you can download the county level datasets for each state on our resources page.

 At the moment, you can produce individualized reports quickly and with ease at the county level.
 We are not currently focused on customized reporting, but please contact us with your interest.

 Please contact us with any issues, questions, or comments via our Contact page.

 Please see the "Portal Tour" in the help menu by clicking the '?' at the top of the Exploration page.
 Still not sure?
 Please contact us via our Contact page.

 The suggested citations for the Portal, the Methodology, and the Measures are provided below.